 Student Council - The Student Council consists of a faculty advisor, elected president, vice president and secretary along with two representatives from Grades 5, 6, 7 and 8 who are elected by their classmates.
 The Council meets on a regular basis with its faculty advisor to plan activities for the student body and to discuss student issues.
 Funds earned throughout the year from Council projects go toward the purchase of a gift for the school and/or toward Student Council sponsored activities.
-The following activities have been sponsored in the past by Student Council but vary from year to year: Middle School Holiday Dance, Valentine Heart Sale, and the Family Sock Hop.
+The following activities have been sponsored in the past by Student Council but vary from year to year: Middle School Holiday Dance, Valentine Heart Sale, a Spring Fling (dance) and the Family Sock Hop.
 Service is a major requirement of students participating in Student Council.

 National Junior Honor Society - The Georgiana Fust Patterson Chapter of the National Junior Honor Society (NJHS) is supported within the Middle School setting.
 A faculty advisor, elected president, vice president, treasurer and secretary are among the leadership opportunities within the Society.
 Service is a significant component among the requirements for NJHS.
 Detailed information is available on the school website and at the EDS Main Office concerning requirements for acceptance.
+The National Junior Honor Society elevates a school's commitment to the values of scholarship, service, leadership, character, and citizenship.
+These five pillars have been associated with membership in the organization since its inception in 1929.

-Grade 8 Traditions - On a rotating basis, Grade 8 students conduct dismissal during lunch period.
+Grade 8 Traditions - On a rotating basis, Grade 8 students conduct the dismissal routine during the lunch period.
 Grade 8 students also sit with faculty during Friday Morning Meeting and assemblies.
-Once a month the Grade 8 students can have a "special" lunch in their homeroom.
-They attend a performing arts production off-campus at least once a year, on an overnight trip.
-Graduating students travel nationally over the course of five days.
-The Boston Experience has been hosted for several years and is chaperoned by educators.
+Privileges extend for example, with a "special" lunch in their homeroom; attendance at a performing arts production off-campus at least once a year; and travel experiences.
+The Boston trip has been hosted for several years and is chaperoned by educators.